g4b1nagy/helpful-site/src/2014-05-28-hello-and-welcome.md

 ===========================================================================
-categories: 'yahoo, smiley'
+categories: 'getting started, examples'
-date: 2014-05-26 16:06
+date: 2014-05-28 09:10
 description: ''
 icon: ''
 ogimage: ''
 script: ''
 style: ''
 template: post.html
-title: !!python/unicode 'Getting started'
+title: !!python/unicode 'Hello and welcome'
 ===========================================================================

 You're live!
 Nice.
 We've put together a little post to introduce you to the Ghost editor and get you started.
-You can manage your content by signing in to the admin area at `&lt;your blog URL&gt;/ghost/`.
+You can manage your content by signing in to the admin area at `<your blog URL>/ghost/`.
 When you arrive, you can select this post from a list on the left and see a preview of it on the right.
 Click the little pencil icon at the top of the preview to edit this post and read the next section!

 ## Getting Started